clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Start the network node launcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The network node's launcher is run almost the same as the compute node.
+The network node's launcher is run similarly to the compute node's launcher.
 The primary difference is that it uses the network node ("nn") launching
 type::